carlodpr/GFM-VSC-DC-link-control---PES/README.md

 In this work, I have acted exclusively as a user of VFlexP to implement and simulate the case study and the proposed DC-link control strategy presented in the article.

-## Citation

-If you use this case study, please cite the article above.